RothsCoin/RTCCoin/README.md

 Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.

-Unit tests for the core code are in `src/test/`.
-To compile and run them:

-    cd src; make -f makefile.unix test

-Unit tests for the GUI code are in `src/qt/test/`.
-To compile and run them:

-    qmake BITCOIN_QT_TEST=1 -o Makefile.test bitcoin-qt.pro
-    make -f Makefile.test
-    ./rothscoin-qt_test